mbcxqcw2/Constraining_LSS_DMs_Backup/README.md

 # CODE WHICH GENERATES DATA FOR PAPER FIGS/TABLES

-- The pipes/los segments themselves:
+- The pipes/los segments themselves are created with:
   - `work_directory/batch_jobs/batch_scripts/make_pipes_5.py`
   - associated `.sh` scripts
+  - Note: for speed, these are created sith temporary, placeholder subhaloIDs.
+  - The resulting pipes are output to `work_directory/SpeedTest/` or `work_directory/SpeedTempTest/`.
-- The true subhaloIDs associated with these pipes:
+- The true subhaloID lists associated with the above created pipes are created with:
   - `batch_jobs/batch_scripts/get_subhaloIDs_1.py`
   - associated `.sh` scripts
   - subhalo/particle ID matchlists created with `work_directory/Create_Particle_Subhalo_Matchlists_5.ipynb`
+  - The resulting subhaloID lists are output to `work_directory/SpeedTempTest/`

 - Figs.:
   - Fig. 1: `Paper_Plots_TNG_Slice_Structure.ipynb`